 An even sweeter corn alternative appearing on menus is purple corn, available in the summer months and originates in South America.
 Its vivid color is often highlighted in drinks and desserts, especially in Peruvian cuisine, such as mazamorra morada pudding that combines sweet purple corn with fruits like pineapple, apple, and guava, and the sweet drink, chicha morada.

 For those looking to enjoy healthier desserts this summer and trying to avoid processed sugar, an emerging natural sugar ingredient is palm sap sugar derived from the flower buds of the coconut palm.

 While it does not taste much different than white or brown sugar, palm sugar contains less glucose and has a lower glycemic index than table sugar and honey.
-It is used as a sugar to create desserts such as ice cream, puddings, or sweetness to cocktails and tea.
+It is used as a sugar to create desserts such as ice cream and puddings or sweetness to cocktails and tea.

 International Herbs Making a Statement

-The presence of condiments such as hot sauces are vital at picnics, along with ketchup and mustard.
+The presence of condiments such as hot sauces, along with ketchup and mustard, is vital at picnics.
 Still, consumers continue to expand their palates and seek out international flavors to add more depth to their typical summer fare.